BAMresearch/aRTist-handbook/source/tutorial_ctscan_module.rst

  * If a single point :math:`m > 1` is chosen, the focal spots will be randomly distributed with a Poisson disc pattern, to centralize the focal spots to the centre of the focal spot plane and avoid overlapping.

 Hence every focal spot is defined a single point, the shape of a focal spot plane can be adjusted with a focal spot weight.
-This weight can either be loaded as an image, which will be converted to a normalized weight ranging from :math:`\left[0;1\right]` or it can be generated with an additional focal spot image generator.
+This weight can either be loaded as an image, which will be converted to a normalized weight ranging from :math:`\left[0,1\right]` or it can be generated with an additional focal spot image generator.
+The integrated generator for focal spot weights is described in the chapter :ref:`Spot Intensity Profile <TutorialXraySourceSpotIntensityProfile>` of the x-ray source tutorial.

 .. _CtScanModuleFocalSpotMechanic:
 .. figure:: pictures/CtScanModule_FocalSpotMechanic.svg
 	:width: 100%

 	Image projection (A and C) of an 1:1 detector in |artist| with a distance of 5 |nbsp| mm between source and detector (1000x1000 |nbsp| px).
 Figure (A) is a raw projection defined by a 5x5 focal spot grid.
 (C) is the weighted result of the raw projection (A) and the gaussian focal spot weight (B). :cite:p:`Binder2021`

+:numref:`CtScanModuleFocalSpotMechanic` shows exemplary the mechanics behind the spot distribution and the spot intensity profile.

 .. ############################################################################